chakra-ui/panda/.changeset/wild-jobs-develop.md

 '@pandacss/core': patch
 ---

-Fix staticCss not generating all variants in the array of `css` rules
+Fix issue where `staticCss` did not generate all variants in the array of `css` rules